kapost/circuitry/README.md

 ### Subscribing

 Subscribing is done via the `Circuitry.subscribe` method.
 It accepts an SQS queue URL and takes a block for processing each message.
-This method performs synchronously by default, and as such does not return.
+This method **indefinitely blocks**, processing messages as they are enqueued.

 ```ruby
 Circuitry.subscribe('https://sqs.REGION.amazonaws.com/ACCOUNT-ID/QUEUE-NAME') do |message, topic_name|